RoboJackets/robocup-software/docs/source/tutorial.rst

 and troubleshoot bugs.

 Your task is to create a new position, like Offense, Defense, or Goalie.
 Your new position will be called Runner.
-Note that this class is not a ROS node like the last class you made, but it will be a subclass of ``position.hpp``.
+It will be a subclass of ``position.hpp``.

 Some useful C++ resources: